Visual Artist Program

-- Artist will be asked to speak and/or present at the celebration in order to directly share their art with the public.
+- Artist will be asked to speak and/or present at the celebration in order to directly share his or her art with the public.

 - Artist will be required to provide one program within the current year.
-Examples of programs include an art-based demonstration, presentation or on-site hike.
+Examples of programs include an art-based workshop, presentation or on-site hike.

 - Artist will be required to wear a Larimer County T-shirt or vest while on properties not open to the public.

 - When using areas that are already open to the public, the artist must follow the regulations of that property.
 This includes staying on trails, unless specific arrangements have been made beforehand.

 - Artist must sign a Larimer County liability release.

-- Artist is permitted to bring one guest with them while on properties not open to the public for the purpose of safety.
+- Artist is permitted to bring one guest with him or her while on properties not open to the public for the purpose of safety.

 Please contact Teddy Parker-Renga at (970) 619-4561 or email@example.com.